simonswartout/HistoCoinProjectOfficial/node/README.md

 - Declarative source configuration (`config/sources.sample.json`).
 - Pluggable scraping strategies (generic HTML today, extensible for APIs like the Met).
 - Collection traversal that walks listing/search pages and hydrates each artifact detail view.
+- Auto-append of discovered artifact URLs into the shared global index for future random sampling.
+- Optional Meta Llama 3 validation via a local Ollama endpoint for historical relevance scoring.
 - Lightweight CC0 heuristics (keyword + metadata scanning) before sending artifacts.
 - Structured payloads with provenance metadata so the master can append validator-friendly bubbles.
 - Continuous mode with per-loop cooldowns to avoid hammering sources.